Italian Wars: War of the League of Cognac

 The 10-month Siege of Florence by the Spanish ended the Republic of Florence and Alessandro de' Medici became the ruler of the city.

 Supported by a Genoese fleet, in April 1528 a French expeditionary force besieged Naples before disease forced them to withdraw in August.
 Both sides were now anxious to end the war and after another French defeat at Landriano on 21 June 1529, Francis agreed the Treaty of Cambrai with Charles in August.
 Known as the "Peace of the Ladies" because it was negotiated by Francis's mother, Louise of Savoy, and Charles's aunt Margaret, Francis recognised Charles as ruler of Milan, Naples, Flanders and Artois.
 Venice also made peace, leaving only Florence, which had expelled their Medici rulers in 1527.
 At Bologna in the summer of 1529, Charles V was named King of Italy; he agreed to restore the Medici on behalf of Pope Clement, who was himself a Medici, and after a lengthy siege, Florence surrendered in August 1530.

 Prior to 1530, interference by foreign powers in Italy was viewed as a short-term problem, since they could not sustain it over time; for example, French conquests of Naples in 1494 and 1501 and Milan in 1499 and 1515 were quickly reversed.
 On the other hand, Venice was generally viewed by other states as the greatest threat because it was an Italian power.
-Many assumed the primacy established at Bologna by Charles V in Italy would also soon pass but instead it was the start of a long period of Imperial dominance.
+Many assumed the primacy established at Bologna by Charles V in Italy would also soon pass but instead it was the start of a long period of Habsburg dominance.
 One factor was Venice's withdrawal from Italian affairs after 1530 in favour of protecting its maritime empire from Ottoman expansion.